 Old Castro Road

 Castro Road no longer exists, but once ran all the way from San Pablo Dam Road to the intersection with Pinole Valley Road and Alhambra Valley Road.
 It is now broken up into three sections with new names: Valley View, Olinda, and Castro Ranch.
 This little section of road shown here was once part of the old Castro Road and it went through the Castro home site where Patricio and then his two sons, Percy and Percy jr., raised cattle and sold fresh meat.
-It can still be seen, just off the current Castro Ranch Road and is now a driveway into what is now the Naphan Ranch.
+It can still be seen, just off the current Castro Ranch Road and is now a driveway into what is now a privately-owned property.